RelativisticMechanic/Electron-Library-App/README.md

 # eLib

-This is a simple library application I wrote using purely Electron and Node.js as a small project.
+This is a simple library application inspired from Apple iBooks I wrote using purely Electron and Node.js as a small project.

 You can add, remove and open PDFs.
 It uses a JSON file to keep track of book names, paths, and thumnail images (encoded as base64).